automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yandusaurus.md

 # Yandusaurus
-## Description: A small ornithopod of middle Jurassic China.
+## A small ornithopod of middle Jurassic China.